As one of the United States’ oldest cities, Boston has long led the way — from the nation’s first public park, to its first university.

 A bunch of neglected warehouses has been transformed into one of America’s coolest art and design districts — SoWa (south of Washington Street).
 Browse contemporary art galleries, design showrooms and unique boutiques any day of the week, but try to visit at its lively best during monthly First Friday evenings or the Vintage Market and Open Market on Sundays.

-When it comes to kicking back, Bostonians love the water and their sport.
+When it comes to kicking back, Bostonians adore the water and their sport.

 Watching the Red Sox at legendary Fenway Park is a Boston essential during the baseball season.
 However, this city roars for sport year round, being home to basketball’s Celtics, ice-hockey’s Bruins and the New England Patriots — who have appeared in more Super Bowls than any other NFL team.
 Want to watch or even participate in the region’s most widely viewed sporting event?
 Be there in April for the famous Boston Marathon, which attracts 500,000 spectators.